zerisht13/Agriedeal_Training/README.md

 # Agriedeal_Training
-AGP is a Training and skills development organisation.Building leadership and capacity in business
+AGP is a Training and skills development organisation.
+Building leadership and capacity in business